avoidwork/woodland/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/woodland.svg)](http://travis-ci.org/avoidwork/woodland)

-Lightweight HTTP/HTTPS router with virtual hosts.
-Sets an accurate `Allow` header based on routes.
+Lightweight HTTP/HTTPS router with automatic `Allow` & `CORS` headers.
 Routes can use parameter syntax, i.e. `/users/:id`, or `RegExp` syntax.
 Route parameters are not sanitized.
 If 2+ routes with parameters match a request the first route will be used to extract parameters.

-`CORS` (Cross Origin Resource Sharing) is automatically handled, and indicated with `cors` Boolean on the `response` Object for middleware.

-Route validation is also built in!
-Requests that try to "bust out" of a website's folder is blocked.

 All HTTP methods are supported.

+`CORS` (Cross Origin Resource Sharing) is automatically handled, and indicated with `cors` Boolean on the `request` Object for middleware.

 ## Example